naterich2/cellmech/README.md

 Run simulation by calling (on instance of class CellMech):

-timeevo(tmax, isinit=True, isfinis=True, record=True, progress=True, dtsave=0)
+timeevo(tmax, isinit=True, isfinis=True, record=True, progress=True, dtrec=0,
+                savedata=True, savedir="res", dtsave=None)

         :param tmax: Maximum time for simulation run
         :param isinit: boolean, whether this is the first segment of a simulation run
         :param isfinis: boolean, whether this is the last segment of a simulation run
         :param record: boolean, whether to save simulation data for after code has finished
         :param progress: show progress bar
-        :param dtsave: float, snapshot will be made of config after every tissue plasticity step if dtsave==0, otherwise each time t has crossed a new n*dtsave line
+        :param dtrec: float, snapshot will be made of config after every tissue plasticity step if dtsave==0, otherwise each time t has crossed a new n*dtrec line
+        :param savedata: boolean, whether to write the data to the drive (make sure that record==True)
+        :param savedir: string, name of the directory for saving the data
+        :param dtsave: float, snapshot will be written to drive after each time t has crossed a new n*dtsave line;
+            or None, in that case data will only be written after tmax
-        :return: if self.issubs is False: Tuple of a) numpy array containing x-positions of tissue nodes at the end of eachtime step, b) list containing numpy arrays of link index tuples, c) numpy array containing forces on nodes for each time step, d) list containing numpy array for each timestep with forces on links, e) numpy array of time at time steps
+        :return: if self.issubs is False: Tuple of a) numpy array containing x-positions of tissue nodes at the end of each time step, b) list containing numpy arrays of link index tuples, c) numpy array containing forces on nodes for each time step, d) list containing numpy array for each timestep with forces on links, e) numpy array of times at time steps
-            else: additional tuple of f) numpy array containing fixed positions of substrate nodes, g) list of index tuples for substrate-tissue links at time steps, h) numpy array of forces on substrate nodes at time steps,
+        else: additional tuple of f) numpy array containing fixed positions of substrate nodes, g) list of index tuples for substrate-tissue links at time steps, h) numpy array of forces on substrate nodes at time steps, i) list of forces on substrate-tissue links at time stepsray of forces on substrate nodes at time steps,
             i) list of forces on substrate-tissue links at time steps